-Where original windows and fenestration (including ventilation grilles in the window head) survive there is a presumption against their removal.
+5.17 Where original windows and fenestration survive there is a presumption against their removal.
 Where original windows are beyond repair replacements should match the original work exactly.

-Window frames should be painted unless evidence for other finishes suggests otherwise.
+5.18 Window frames should be painted unless evidence for other finishes suggests otherwise.

-Where traditional windows and glazing patterns have been lost, the Council will support their reinstatement where evidence exists for the original design.
+5.19 Where traditional windows and glazing patterns have been lost, the Council will support their reinstatement where evidence exists for the original design.